 When one team kicks the ball over a sideline and out of bounds, the other team gets a throw-in.
-The throw-in takes place where the ball went out of bounds.
-The player must stand behind the line and keep both feet on the ground until the ball leaves the players hands.
+The throw-in takes place where the ball goes out of bounds.
+The player must stand behind the line and keep both feet on the ground until the ball leaves the player's hands.
 Both hands must be on the ball and the ball must be thrown from behind the head.
 An incorrect throw-in results in a loss of possession.
 The thrower cannot play the ball until another player on either team touches the ball.
 If done incorrectly the opponent will be awarded an indirect free kick.
 A goal may not be scored directly from a throw-in.
+Any delay of game on a throw in as determined by the official will be a yellow card.